Carolina College of Health Sciences

 How Does This Ayurvedic Food Improve Wellness?

-Sweet and creamy, jackfruit is an ancient fruit native to tropical Asia.
 You'll find this large, spiky fruit growing in India, Bangladesh, in South and Southeast Asia.
 The national fruit of both Sri Lanka and Bangladesh, it has festivals held in its honor around harvest time and is often gifted between households.
 All while looking like a prickly, outsized melon!

-If you are not from a culture that celebrates the jackfruit, it can look intimidating.
-It has a tough, textured green exterior and, inside, seems to have several compartments where the fruit is housed.
 But don't judge this book by its cover!
 Often described as a cross between a banana and a pineapple (though that doesn't do it full justice!) jackfruit is sweet, fruity and extremely versatile, with deep nutritional benefits.
+It is heavy, moistening and cooling.

 From the Moraceae family of trees, and a cousin of the fig, the 'pulled' fruit has become trendy as a plant-based alternative to pulled pork.
-More traditionally, the ripe fruit shows up in stews, salads or desserts; simmered, saut?d or sweetened.
+More traditionally, the ripe fruit shows up in stews, salads or desserts; simmered, sauteed or sweetened.
 Its strong, sweet taste brings substance and weight to a dish.

 But it's not only the ripe fruit that is prized.
 In fact the seeds, inner pulp, flower, bark and even the unripe fruit have all been used both as food and for their healing properties.
+Almost all parts of the plant are edible or used for healing.
+The mild, mealy tasting seeds may be boiled or roasted.

-Ayurvedic analysis
+Ayurvedic Analysis

 Jackfruit and the Digestion